 - Offset distance from a station

 To leverage this feature, additional columns must be configured with your events to include columns for the referent method, the referent location, and the referent offset.
 For linear events, there are two sets of these columns, one for the from measure and one for the to measure, as shown in the table below.
 For point events, only one set of the new columns is required.
-For more information, see Events data model.
+Also see Events data model.

 You need to manually add these columns to the table before registering an event that stores referent offset values.